 Checking out this post from the U.S. Small Business Administration will provide guidance and keep your testimonials on the up and up.

-Some things they mention include getting written permission, following truth in advertising guidelines and not misleading consumers.
+Some things they mention include getting written permission, the following the truth in advertising guidelines, and not misleading consumers.

 Never, for any reason, create your own testimonials or alter their content.

 If it doesn’t summarize all of the information you want to convey, it’s best to use another testimonial instead.